survivejs/webpack-book/manuscript/developing_with_webpack/03_automatic_browser_refresh.md

 }
 ```

 It's plenty of code, but it's better to encapsulate it so it contains ideas we understand and want to reuse later on.

+W> You should **not** enable HMR for production configuration.
+It will likely work, but having the capability enabled there won't do any good.

+### Connecting with Configuration

-Fortunately hooking up this part with our main configuration is simple:
+Hooking up this part with our main configuration is simple:

 **webpack.config.js**